pete-debiase/Comprog/README.md

 | 2022/02/26 |       2:24       |  Python  |

 #### [49.
 Group Anagrams](https://leetcode.com/problems/group-anagrams/)
-- In Python, use `collections.defaultdict` whenever you encounter a situation like this problem (building a hashmap where it is super convenient to have a default value automatically initialized for each key encountered).
+- In Python, use `collections.defaultdict` whenever you encounter a situation like this (building a hashmap where it's super convenient to have a default value automatically initialized for each key encountered).

 |    Date    |   Solution Time    | Language |
 |:----------:|:------------------:|:--------:|